sz2404/PUI2018_sz2404/HW2_sz2404/README.md

 The plotting date against another number part, I sticked to the tonnage data because it included dates (Year/Month).
 I plotted the monthly recycled paper weight per community against month.

 #### Watershed data plotting
 2. I also picked up another dataset, "Watershed Water Quality Data" to practice the functions and plotting.
-Data can be accessed here: https://data.cityofnewyork.us/Environment/Watershed-Water-Quality-Data/y43c-5n92/data
+Data can be accessed [Here](https://data.cityofnewyork.us/Environment/Watershed-Water-Quality-Data/y43c-5n92/data)

 In this part, I repeated the procedures above but for dropping columns, I followed professor's instructions to select the two needed columns instead of dropping others.